Read on for a very brief history about me!

 In 2003 I started working for Trinity College Dublin as a Research Assistant researching Delay Tolerant Sensor Networks for the Interplanetary Internet..
 I also did a little lecturing on the MSc in Ubiquitous Computing course.
 With the research contract complete, I moved to Xilinx(pronounced Zylinks) in 2004, although I have kept on the lecturing and supervising in Trinity on the MSc in Ubiquitous Computing course.

-To support local talent, Michelle (my wife) and I go along to the gigs of Sean Needham (and Darren Bowler his bassist).
-Check out the Sean Needham’s page and Darren Bowler’spage to go to their sites.
+To support local talent, Michelle (my wife) and I use to go along to the gigs of Sean Needham (and Darren Bowler his bassist).
+Check out the Sean Needham’s page.
 I’ve ended up mastering CD’s of Sean’s gigs (he’s 2 live CD’s so far).
 If you’d like a copy of the gigs, contact Sean at his website.
-Sean has also released an album in 2004 (16th April to be precise) called “Loosely Based on a True Story” which is available in most good record shops.
+Sean has also released an album in 2004 (16th April to be precise) called “Loosely Based on a True Story” which is available in most good record shops at at his site.